mbabynames search ✿

 Lavender Katherine

-"noble and strong" (Lavender) meets "pure" (Katherine).
+"purple flower" (Lavender) meets "pure" (Katherine).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 3 syllables, creating a balanced, symmetrical sound.

 Lavender Emily